Commercionetwork/Hardware/README.md

 * 1 Ups with 1000VA capacity for minimum resistance to power surges and out of power service
 * 50,000 Commercio Tokens

-Estimed costs of hardware:

-Estimed costs of services:

 Configurations of nodes:
 **Validator node**